BayAreaMetro/zoning/README.md

 ####The Current Table:
 Can be found [here](https://mtcdrive.box.com/s/4ytig75parn4mur4nci707kwlxxila4t)

-The outcome of Loading/Processing is ~~a table with three rows: parcel_id, zoning_id, prop~~ a table with the following columns:
+The outcome of Loading/Processing is ~~a table with three rows: parcel_id, zoning_id, prop~~ a table with columns as specific in the "Fields in the Main Zoning Table" section of this README.

 Where 'NA' and -9999 represent values that don't exist.

+####Fields in the Main Zoning Table

 column name|description|source (if applicable)
 ----|----------------|------------------